natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Plant available water content (PAWC)
 ------------------------------------

 Plant available water content is a fraction obtained from some standard soil maps.
 It is defined as the difference between the fraction of volumetric field capacity and permanent wilting point.
 Often plant available water content is available as a volumetric value (mm).
 To obtain the fraction divide by soil depth.
 Soil characteristic layers are estimated by performing a weighted average from all horizons within a soil component.
 If PAWC is not available, raster grids obtained from polygon shape files of weight average soil texture (%clay, %sand, %silt) and soil porosity will be needed.
-See 'Root Restricting Layer Depth' above for a description of where to find and how to process soil data. http://hydrolab.arsusda.gov/SPAW/Index.htm has software to help you estimate your PAWC when you have soil texture data.
+See 'Root Restricting Layer Depth' above for a description of where to find and how to process soil data. https://www.ars.usda.gov/research/software/download/?softwareid=492 has software to help you estimate your PAWC when you have soil texture data.

 Land use/land cover
 -------------------

-A key component for all Tier 1 water models is a spatially continuous landuse / land class raster grid.
-That is, within a watershed, all landuse / land class categories should be defined.
-Gaps in data that break up the drainage continuity of the watershed will create errors.
+A key component for all water models is a spatially continuous land use / land cover raster (LULC) grid.
+That is, within a watershed, all pixels should have a land use / land cover class defined.
+Gaps in data will create missing data (holes) in the output layers.
 Unknown data gaps should be approximated.

-Global land use data is available from the University of Maryland's Global Land Cover Facility: http://glcf.umd.edu/data/landcover/.
-This data is available in 1 degree, 8km and 1km resolutions.
-Multi-year global landcover data is provided in several different classifications in the MODIS Land Cover from NASA: https://lpdaac.usgs.gov/products/modis_products_table/mcd12q1.
-The European Space Agency provides landcover maps for 2005 and 2009 at http://due.esrin.esa.int/globcover/.
-Data for the U.S. for 1992 and 2001 is provided by the EPA in their National Land Cover Data product: http://www.epa.gov/mrlc/.
+Global land use data is available from:

+ *  NASA: \ https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mcd12q1 (MODIS multi-year global landcover data provided in several classifications)
+ *  The European Space Agency: \ https://www.esa-landcover-cci.org (Three global maps for the 2000, 2005 and 2010 epochs)
+ *  The University of Maryland’s Global Land Cover Facility: \ http://glcf.umd.edu/data/landcover/ (data available in 1 degree, 8km and 1km resolutions).

+Data for the U.S. is provided by the USGS and Department of the Interior via the National Land Cover Database: \ https://www.mrlc.gov/finddata.php

-The simplest categorization of LULCs on the landscape involves delineation by land cover only (e.g., cropland, temperate conifer forest, and prairie).
+The simplest categorization of LULCs on the landscape involves delineation by land cover only (e.g., cropland, forest, grassland).
 Several global and regional land cover classifications are available (e.g., Anderson et al. 1976), and often detailed land cover classification has been done for the landscape of interest.

-A slightly more sophisticated LULC classification could involve breaking relevant LULC types into more meaningful categories.
+A slightly more sophisticated LULC classification involves breaking relevant LULC types into more meaningful types.
 For example, agricultural land classes could be broken up into different crop types or forest could be broken up into specific species.
 The categorization of land use types depends on the model and how much data is available for each of the land types.
-The user should only break up a land use type if it will provide more accuracy in modeling.
-For instance, for the water quality model the user should only break up 'crops' into different crop types if they have information on the difference in nutrient loading between crops.
-Along the same lines, the user should only break the forest land type into specific species for the water supply model if information is available on the root depth and evapotranspiration coefficients for the different species.
+You should only break up a land use type if it will provide more accuracy in modeling.
+For instance, only break up ‘crops’ into different crop types if you have information on the difference in evapotranspiration rates (Kc) and root depth between crop values.

 *Sample Land Use/Land Cover Table*

   ====== ===========================
-  ID     Land Use/Land Cover
+  lucode Land Use/Land Cover
   ====== ===========================
   1      Evergreen Needleleaf Forest
   2      Evergreen Broadleaf Forest